Tri-Resonant Leptogenesis in a Seesaw Extension of the Standard Model: Approximate Solutions to Boltzmann Equations

 Therefore, there seems to be a mass scale, below which the resulting $\eta_B$ is negative, which also depends on the values of $\heff$ and its derivative.

 In \Figs{fig:heff_effect} we show the dependence of $\eta_B$ for $|\h^{\nu}_{ij}| \approx 3 \times 10^{-4}$ in the tri-resonant scenario using three different forms of $\heff$: (i)~using data given in~\cite{Hindmarsh:2005ix} (in black), (ii)~the tabulated $\heff$ provided in~\cite{Gondolo:1990dk} (in blue), and (iii)~taking $\heff = {\rm const.} \approx 105$ (in red).
 We observe that $\eta_B$ depends heavily on the derivative of $\heff$ for $m_{N_1} \lesssim 100~\GeV$.
 In particular, the commonly used assumption, $\heff = {\rm const.}$, results in overall larger baryon asymmetry today, while the cases with varying $\heff$ are lower.
 In fact, larger values of $d\ln\heff/d\ln T$ imply a smaller $\eta_B$.
 Moreover, at around $m_{N_1} = 40~\GeV$, $\eta_B$ becomes negative, which means that this is a scale below which the CP asymmetries need to change their sign.
 A positive $\eta_B$ can be obtained by changing $\mathbf{h}_+^\nu$ to its CP conjugate, \eg by $\omega \to \omega^*$.
 We should stress that the regime $m_{N_1} \lesssim 100~\GeV$ needs to be carefully studied along with the values of $\heff$ at temperatures larger than $\Tsph$, as the baryon asymmetry is very sensitive on the derivative of $\heff$.
 This sensitivity can also be seen in \Figs{fig:heff_ratios}, where we show the ratio between $|\eta_B|$ with varying $\heff$ (again, black corresponds to~\cite{Hindmarsh:2005ix} and blue to~\cite{Gondolo:1990dk}) with respect to $\heff = {\rm const}$.
 In this figure, we observe again that $m_{N_1} \lesssim 100~\GeV$ is sensitive to the derivative of $\heff$, as both lines deviate considerably from $1$ as well as from each other by a factor of $\sim 2$ for $m_{N_1} \lesssim 40~\GeV$.
-However, the regime $m_{N_1} \lesssim 40~\GeV$ should receive contributions from other effects, \eg from coherent heavy neutrino oscillations~\cite{Akhmedov:1998qx,Asaka:2005pn,Asaka:2011wq, Shuve:2014zua,Hambye:2016sby,Drewes:2016gmt,BhupalDev:2014pfm,Klaric:2021cpi}, so this behaviour may change.
+In the regime $m_{N_1} \lesssim 40~\GeV$, the baryon asymmetry would receive contributions from other effects, \eg, from coherent heavy neutrino oscillations~\cite{Akhmedov:1998qx,Asaka:2005pn,Asaka:2011wq, Shuve:2014zua,Hambye:2016sby,Drewes:2016gmt,BhupalDev:2014pfm,Klaric:2021cpi}.
+The impact of the derivative of $\heff$ on the dynamics of the baryon asymmetry would not be affected by the inclusion of these effects, as they would introduce another source of CP asymmetry at most comparable to the one considered in the BE (\ref{eq:BEL}).
+As a consequence, previous analyses that do not take the effect of $d\ln\heff/d\ln T$ into account must be revisited accordingly.